The adoption process explained

 Registration, Checks and Training

 This phase of the adoption process typically takes up to two months.
-During Stage 1, we’ll undertake various background checks.
+During Stage 1, we’ll be taking up various checks and references for you, answer any questions you have and invite you to our local adoption preparation training.

 In addition:

-• We will ask you to supply us with the details of people who can act as a personal reference and can comment on your suitability to adopt.
+• We will ask you to supply us with the details of people who can act as a personal reference and can comment on your adoption application.
 We will ask for a combination of friends and family references.

 • You will have a medical with your GP and we will consider your physical and mental health and lifestyle-related issues.